 World War 1 Service History of Herbert Alfred Reffell:

 9/9/1914 Attestation at Blackboy Hill, Western Australia, age: 28 years 8 months

 30/6/1915 Gun Shot Wound in the left foot, Gallipoli

 8/7/1915 In Mena House Hospital, Cairo

 8/5/1916 Embarked Portland UK for Australia, ‘HS Themistocles’

 Service details taken from records in the Australian National Archives.

-This photograph is of Herbert’s plaque and medals.
-It was taken on Anzac Cove beach 100 years after he landed at the same location, and was kindly supplied by Vicki Key in Australia.
+Herbert’s plaque and medals.
+This photograph was taken on Anzac Cove beach 100 years after he landed at the same location, and was kindly arranged by Vicki Key in Australia.